Improving Clinician Performance in Classification of EEG Patterns on the Ictal-Interictal-Injury Continuum using Interpretable Machine Learning: Discussion

-In this study, we developed an interpretable deep learning algorithm that accurately classifies six clinically relevant EEG patterns, and offers faithful explanations for its classifications leveraging prototype learning.
-Our results challenge the common belief of an accuracy-interpretability trade-off.
-The comprehensive explanations and the graphical user interface allow for follow-up testing working toward clinical applications, including diagnostic assistance and education.
+In conclusion, we developed an interpretable deep learning algorithm that accurately classifies six clinically relevant EEG patterns, and offers faithful explanations for its classifications by leveraging prototype learning.
+We show that users have superior classification performance when provided with this AI assistance.
+The comprehensive explanations and the graphical user interface enable follow-up user studies working toward clinical applications, including diagnostic assistance and education.